Belgian Fitness Model Savannah Prez Flaunts Insane Physique In Mismatched Bikini On The Beach

 “Wow so beautiful,” said a third user.

 In an interview with Simply Shredded, Prez opened up about her fitness journey, pointing out that getting in her current shape took a lot of effort and long years.
-She also added that she has always been an athlete, having played basketball before switching gears into body building.
+She also added that she has always been an athlete, having played basketball before switching gears into bodybuilding.

 “What motivates me the most is seeing the results from all of my hard work, and I’m always looking for new ways to test myself and stretch my limits.
 The second thing that really motivates me is the daily support that I receive through my social media platforms, especially on Instagram.
 I’m very thankful for all of the support that I receive from everyone, and I never take it for granted,” she said.